pagekit/docs/developer-basics/cli.md

 ### Build Pagekit release archive

 This command is used by the Pagekit maintainers to build a Pagekit release package.
+It will create a `*.zip` archive in the root folder of the Pagekit installation.
+This release package can then be used both as a package as you can download it from the official Pagekit website, or as an custom installation that you could deliver, e.g. to your clients.

 Example: